 El Sistema Somerville After School Music Program

-Registration Forms in English, Spanish and Portuguese will be available soon.
-Completed registration forms should be submitted in person to the Director of El Sistema Somerville, Juliana Perez, at the East Somerville Community School El Sistema Office (room 151) or mailed to:
+Completed registration forms should be submitted in person to the Evan Perry, at the East Somerville Community School El Sistema Office (room 151) or mailed to:

 Registrations for El Sistema will be processed on site at the East Somerville Community School.